adfinis/finja/README.rst

 If you're using Arch Linux, there's an AUR package here: https://aur.archlinux.org/packages/finja/

+If you're using Debian Jessie, there's a deb package here:

+http://1042.ch/finja/jessie/ (Do not install the python3 version it may segfault because of a bug in Python 3.4)

 On other platforms, use python's package manager, pip:

 .. code:: bash